 On September 14, 2014, he was succeeded by Lieutenant Colonel Sandi Banerjee.

 In May 2015 Lieutenant Colonel St Denis was appointed Commanding Officer of the Argyle and Sutherland Highlanders located in Hamilton, Ontario.
+He relinquished command after 5 years in May 2020.

 Lieutenant Colonel St Denis is a Professor in the Justice and Wellness Studies Program, at Mohawk College, Brantford.